Choose The Lever for Successful Finance Transformation

 Your organisation already has a written policy and procedures for the investment and divestment process.
 However, the process is fragmented, very decentralised and subject to local practices for supporting documentation and document retention, among other things.
 Consequently, inconsistent documentation is being retained in support of the investment decisions.
 Furthermore, there are difficulties in establishing the rationale for earlier investment decisions, as these are stored in various local data repositories with different degrees of data access security.
 As a result, your organisation could potentially risk unauthorised access to highly confidential documentation.

 Consequently, the Internal Audit department in your organisation has flagged the issue as high risk.
 You are responsible for risk mitigation within a relatively short timeframe.
 The task might seem overwhelming, as there are many stakeholders involved globally.
-You know your organisation does not have the appetite to update the Investment Decision Policy.
+You know your organisation has no appetite to update the Investment Decision Policy.
 Centralising the activity is not an option as your organisation needs local business proximity.
 You will need to tackle this risk with behavioural change underpinned by some enablers of process discipline.
 However, as this example shows, the solution is simple.

 Framing the Solution